Sydney-Informatics-Hub/intro-git/notebooks/11_workflows.md

 ### Objectives

+- Understand branch-based workflows
-- Understand how a convention for naming branches can make your repository easier to manage
+- Understand how to name branches
 - Understand how and when to delete branches without losing history

 </div>